IDENTITY: Exploring Veteran Narratives through Art + Music

 The Twenty-Year War: Our Next Greatest Generation

-In March 2022, the National Veteran Memorial and Museum will open a highly anticipated exhibition, The Twenty-Year War by artist Beau Simmons and authors and U.S. Army Veterans, Dan Blakeley and Tom Amenta.
+In March 2022, the National Veteran Memorial and Museum opened a highly anticipated exhibition, The Twenty-Year War: Our Next Greatest Generation by artist Beau Simmons and authors and U.S. Army Veterans, Dan Blakeley and Tom Amenta.
 Featuring portraits and powerful, personal stories from an unprecedented era in our country’s history and defining the lives of our post-9/11 service members, The Twenty-Year War will come to life through the voices of Veterans during podcasts and engaging activities throughout the run of the show.

 USAA Poppy Exhibit

 MAY 19 – JUNE 12, 2022